DaleOrders/AWS-Study-Notes/README.md

 - use provisioned currency to secure a warm start
 - use /tmp to pre-download resources

+Each execution context provides 512 MB of additional disk space in the /tmp directory.
+The directory content remains when the execution context is frozen, providing transient cache that can be used for multiple invocations.
+You can add extra code to check if the cache has the data that you stored.

 #### Lambda Handler Architecture & Overview

 ![picture 62](images/f40c7ee6a5a5e1475fcd08f5fa497fbdb045712287f341d4306e564d84df15d0.png)